AnnaBien/Library-e-resources/Readme.md

 Next at 12.03 AM Cloud Scheduler sends an HTTP request that triggers the application.
 At the end the last function is invoked to delete the container.

+Ingress traffic is limited to internal only for each Cloud Run Function.

 ## Running on localhost

 If you do not feel fancy enough to use Google Cloud, run this code on your localhost.